-Professionally designed, written, and produced marketing and advertising resources that are ready to use – a package estimated at $50,000.
-These resources include print ads, radio commercials, television commercials, web ads, direct mail postcards, and billboard ads.
-The process is incredibly simple to use and does not take much time or effort on your part.
-Along with access to these resources, participants gain access to assistance and support from NAMIC staff as well as their peers.
+Professionally designed, written, and produced marketing and advertising resources that are ready to use.
+The process is incredibly simple and does not take much time or effort on your part.
+Along with access to various resources, participants gain access to assistance and support from NAMIC staff.

 What if I need help in deciding which resources would be better for my company?

 We can help you make cost-effective choices based on your objective, local market opportunities, and budget.
 You can request assistance from either the NAMIC staff.
-Call or email Audra Carrel to get advice or questions answered.
+Call or email Cori Chase to get advice or questions answered.

 What is meant by the word “brand”?

 Simply put, a brand is to a company, product, or service what a reputation is to a person.
 While others decide what our reputation or brand is, we can do things to help shape those perceptions.

 I have worked with 'The Mutual Brand Program' and I have worked with other marketing material vendors and I have found there is a difference.
 The difference is in the experience.
 'The Mutual Brand Program' have products designed for mutual insurance companies, they share our purpose and our values.
 That's what I like about 'The Mutual Brand Program'.

 How does a company determine what its brand is?